Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Weyl Laws for Automorphic Representations of GL 040 02(AF)

-Finally, Knightly and Ragsdale \cite{Knightly} show that every supercuspidal representation $\pi_v$ of conductor $\pp_v^2$ is of type I with $\dim \rho_{\pi_v} = q_v - 1$, and the number of isomorphism classes of such representations having trivial central character is $\frac{q_v - 1}{2}$.
-So for each such similarity class $\Xx_v$, we have that $C_{\Xx_v} = q_v - 1$.
+distinct squares of these characters, with $C_{\Xx_v} = q_v + 1$ in each case. \item There is only one local similarity class $\Xx_v$ of special representations of conductor $\pp_v^2$ and trivial central character, namely that containing $\pi_v \cong \beta_{v,\Quad} \St_v$; this has $C_{\Xx_v} = q_v - 1$. \item Finally, Knightly and Ragsdale \cite{Knightly} show that every supercuspidal representation $\pi_v$ of conductor $\pp_v^2$ is of type I with $\dim \rho_{\pi_v} = q_v - 1$, and the number of isomorphism classes of such representations having trivial central character is $\frac{q_v - 1}{2}$.
+So for each such local similarity class $\Xx_v$, we have that $C_{\Xx_v} = q_v - 1$. \end{itemize} Combining these calculations, we find that